Alvalol/Haxeflixel-ShmupRoguelike/README.md

-# Untitled Roguelite Shmup
+# Gemini Bird

 ![N|Solid](http://i.imgur.com/SV75s2y.png)

-Untitled Roguelite Shmup is a game made with Haxe and Haxeflixel.
+Gemini Bird is a game made with Haxe and Haxeflixel.

 The game is being developed by [@theotheralvaro](twitter.com/theotheralvaro)